 Caring for you means doing our part to keep you safe during your office visit.

 - All patients, visitors, and staff are expected to wear face coverings.
 PPE will be used and properly disposed of in higher-risk interactions.

 - We’re following strict processes to sanitize our offices regularly.

-- Women’s Care Florida staff members are receiving instruction and ongoing updates about COVID-19, hand hygiene, and other safety measures to decrease the likelihood of contracting or transmitting the infection.
+- Women’s Care staff members are receiving instruction and ongoing updates about COVID-19, hand hygiene, and other safety measures to decrease the likelihood of contracting or transmitting the infection.

-Women’s Care is Now Offering COVID-19 Testing!
+Women’s Care is Offering COVID-19 Testing!

 As COVID-19 cases rise in Florida, we want to assure your safety remains our top priority.
 Women’s Care is now offering COVID-19 testing at select locations.
 There are many reasons to get tested for COVID-19.
 You may be experiencing symptoms such as: loss of smell or taste, fever, cough, or diarrhea.
 Or you might have been exposed to someone who was a confirmed case.
 Women’s Care is here to help ensure our patients have access to COVID-19 testing.